Senior Resources » Isn’t Medicare Part A Free?

 Where Should Terry Go From Here?

-My advice to Terry and others in her position is to contact your local Social Security office.
+My advice to Terry and others in her position is to contact their local Social Security office.
 For those who don’t know, that’s the government office that enrolls Americans in Medicare.
 Ask the Social Security representative to appeal your Medicare Part A premium of $505.
 Explain that you’ve been a stay-at-home spouse, but your husband has worked enough quarters to qualify for premium-free Medicare Part A.

 Social Security will look over your husband’s Social Security accounts and verify with the IRS that he has enough quarters to qualify for premium-free Medicare Part A. Be prepared to provide a certified marriage license showing you are married.
 You will have to provide the original certified marriage license (not a copy) to Social Security.